CExA-project/ddc/paper/joss-paper.md

 ### DDC splines

 This extension provides a Spline transform either from `UniformPointSampling` or `NonUniformPointSampling` array dimensions.
-(CITE-EMILY-THESIS)
+(TODO: add a citation)

 ### DDC pdi